ccyhui/snake-game/README.md

 - Eat the food to grow the snake.
 - Avoid hitting the walls or snake's own body.
 - Game ends when snake hits the wall or its own body.

+## Code Description

+The code is broken down into three classes: Food, Snake, and SnakeGame.
+The Food class holds information about the food's position and size.
+The Snake class holds information about the snake's head, body, and direction.
+The SnakeGame class is responsible for running the game and drawing the various elements on the screen.

+The game is run by calling the run function of the SnakeGame class.
+This function handles user input and updates the game accordingly.
+It also checks for collisions between the snake and the wall or itself.